Revised June 30, 2019

-Please choose from the table below.
+To make it easier to find what you're looking for, please choose from the table below.
 Click on the links to go to the section of this page for pictures and descriptions of the workshops and lectures that Scarlett offers.
-There are three new workshops and two new lectures.

 |More Celtic + Applique||Celtic+Applique+Patchwork||Celtic Design + Applique||Celtic + Applique with Asian Style|